RRZE-HPC/MD-Bench/log/RR/logbook_RR.md

 ------------------------------------------------------------------------------>
 ## Target

-Performance Analysis of the MD-Bench mini-app, based on miniMD, focusing on providing a performance model for molecular dynamics.
+Performance analysis of the MD-Bench, a molecular dynamics mini-app based on miniMD.
+The main goal is to provide a performance model for molecular dynamics and evaluate the performance for different strategies on different targets.

 <!-----------------------------------------------------------------------------
 ## Customer Info